 360 Product Photography using Adobe Lightroom™

 Adobe Lightroom™ is a software trusted by professional photographers for image editing, processing and cataloging.
-Lightroom, when used in a studio environment, can be used as a camera tethering software when using Canon and Nikon cameras (see list of Lightroom compatible cameras here).
-When using Lightroom tethered to a compatible camera, the software helps automate studio photography workflows by transferring images to the computer after capture for review, organization and editing.
+Lightroom Classics can be used as a camera tethering software when using supported Canon and Nikon cameras (see list of Lightroom compatible cameras here).
+When using Adobe Lightroom tethered to a compatible camera, the software helps automate studio photography workflows by transferring images to the computer after capture for review, organization and editing.
 A great feature of Lightroom is its ability for RAW conversion and non-destructive edits – easily allowing users to revert or adjust editing changes at a later date.
 Also, the ability to batch and auto apply edits further help professional photographers using Lightroom to streamline their studio workflows.

 For professional photographers who are looking to photograph products in 360, Lightroom is a great option that can help automate processes.
 Iconasys, a leading provider of 360 Product Photography tools, has an integrated workflow that will automatically capture images into Lightroom – allowing users to take advantage of the powerful image editing functionality.
 Note, Capture One can also be used with an Iconasys Turntable for 360 product photography and supports additional cameras as well as Live View.